 1. Introduction

 It is evident that Wuhan city in the Hubei province of China became the epicentre of an unnamed disease detected on 31st December, 2020.
 World Health Organization (WHO) was informed for the initially detected pneumonia cases but later on by 7th January, 2020 Chinese authorities identified the virus as Corona virus and later on WHO renamed it as SARS-CoV-2 and the disease caused by the virus is named as COVID-19.
 The disease is declared as pandemic by WHO on 11th March, 2020 as about 200 countries have been affected by it.
-The virus is highly contagious and it spreads quickly and as of 27th August, 2021, a total of 214,468,601 confirmed cases and 4,470,969 deaths due to COVID-19 have been reported worldwide (Dashboard 2021).
+The virus is highly contagious and it spreads quickly and as of 27th August, 2021, a total of 214,468,601 confirmed cases and 4,470,969 deaths due to COVID-19 have been reported worldwide (Dashboard, 2021).
+Check the referencing style in APA 7th edition

 The virus is commonly found amongst animals like camels, cats, bats etc. and it rarely gets transferred or spread n to humans and spread amongst humans.
 But this time world witnessed Corona viruses fitting to a large family of viruses, approximately producing serious illness in people instigating the outbreak of Severe Acute Respiratory Syndrome and Middle East Respiratory Syndrome.
 The etiologic representative accountable for current outbreak of SARS-CoV-2 is a novel corona virus meticulously linked to SARS-Corona virus (Welfare and India 2020).
 In people, the transmission of SARS-CoV-2 can unfold by means of respiratory outflows, straightforwardly through drops from sniffling, or in a roundabout way through sullied items or surfaces as well as close contacts (P. Patel et al. 2020).